Commercial Contractor Definition: The Ultimate Guide

 - The Contract is Your Project's Rulebook: A detailed contract is non-negotiable for protecting all parties.
 Ensure it clearly outlines the full scope of work, a milestone-based payment schedule, and a plan for handling change orders and disputes to create a foundation of accountability.

-What Is a Commercial Construction Contractor?
+What Is a Commercial Contractor?

 Think of a commercial construction contractor as the captain of the ship for any project that isn't a single-family home.
 They are specialized general contractors who focus exclusively on building and renovating spaces for businesses.
 This includes everything from retail stores and office buildings to warehouses and medical clinics.
 While a general contractor might build a house, a commercial contractor builds the places where we all work, shop, and receive services.